arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 #### Library Components

 The Library section would be where you could find various pre-written codes or functions specific to PLC operations.
-This could include libraries for handling various industrial protocols, dealing with specific types of I/O, or even specialized functions for certain types of control systems.
-This makes the development process more efficient by providing ready-to-use codes, saving you time and effort.
+It could include libraries for handling several industrial protocols, dealing with specific types of I/O, or even specialized functions for certain control systems.
+It makes the development process more efficient by providing ready-to-use codes, saving time and effort.

-In the context of the PLC IDE, you will need to add the libraries manually under the `Sketch Libraries` found within 'Resources' tab.
-These libraries will be mostly to manage IoT Cloud connection and it is as follows:
+In the context of the PLC IDE, the libraries will need to be added manually under the `Sketch Libraries` found within the 'Resources' tab.
+These libraries are required to manage IoT Cloud connection and it is as follows:

 ![PLC IDE - Required libraries for IoT Cloud integration](assets/plc-ide-libraries.png)

-These libraries are indexed, thus they are certified guranteeing optimized performance and reliability.
-Leveraging them will not only speed up your development process but also increase the robustness of your applications for industrial environments.It may seem an extra step but it will help you keep cleaner, more reliable, and maintainable code.
+These libraries are indexed, thus they are certified guaranteeing optimized performance and reliability.
+Leveraging them will not only speed up your development process but also increase the robustness of your applications for industrial environments.
+It may seem an extra step but it will help you keep cleaner, more reliable, and maintainable code.

 ***For more information about managing libraries inside PLC IDE, please have a look at ["Library Management"](https://docs.arduino.cc/software/plc-ide/tutorials/plc-programming-introduction#library-management) section from the [Programming Introduction with Arduino PLC IDE](https://docs.arduino.cc/software/plc-ide/tutorials/plc-programming-introduction).***